 - EDYPHICE dedicated to the optimization of heat exchanges by Electro-Hydro-Dynamic (EHD) effect.,

 - CANOPEE which aims to design and test a prototype cooling solution by active pumping of a fluid,

 - ATHERMO dedicated to the miniaturization of a broad spectrum thermal non-destructive control technology,

 - MONOLIT dedicated to the optimization of a solar energy, battery and lighting system,

 - SOCOOL dedicated to new cooling technologies for aeronautical systems and subsystems.

-- EPSILON is also a founding member of the Board of Directors, the Labeling Committee and the Executive Committee of the AEROSPACE VALLEY division.
+EPSILON is also a founding member of the Board of Directors, the Labelling Committee and the Executive Committee of the AEROSPACE VALLEY division.

 Topic: Multi-physics and multi-level modelling of an exchanger in order to test it virtually.
 Modelling approach coupled with probabilistic approach and validation by tests.